robinrodricks/FluentFTP/README.md

 # FluentFTP
-FluentFTP is a fully managed client implementation of the FTP protocol that is designed to be easy to use and easy to extend.
-Aside from normal FTP client features, it supports SSL/TLS connections for command and data channels and parsing various file listing formats.
+FluentFTP is a fully managed FTP client that is designed to be easy to use and easy to extend.
+It supports file and directory listing, uploading and dowloading files and SSL/TLS connections.
+It can connect to Unix and Windows/IIS based FTP servers.
 This project is entirely developed in managed C#.
 All credits go to [J.P.
 Trosclair](https://github.com/jptrosclair) for developing and maintaining the library till 2016.

 ## Features